jlangch/venice/doc/readme/multi-methods-and-protocols.md

   ; defmulti with dispatch function
   (defmulti area (fn [s] (:shape s)))

-  ; defmethod provides a function implementation for a particular dispatch value ; in the examples the dispatch value s are :rect, :circle, and :default for ; the default dispatch
-  (defmethod area :rect [r] (* (:width r) (:height r))) (defmethod area :circle [c] (* pi (square (:radius c)))) (defmethod area :default [s] 0)
+  ; defmethod provides a function implementation for a particular dispatch ; value.
+In the examples the dispatch value is the shape like :rect, ; :circle, and :default for the default dispatch (defmethod area :rect [r] (* (:width r) (:height r))) (defmethod area :circle [c] (* pi (square (:radius c)))) (defmethod area :default [s] 0)